Young Man with Ideas

-Young Man with Ideas is a 1952 romantic comedy film directed by Mitchell Leisen and starring Ruth Roman and Glenn Ford.
+Young Man with Ideas is a 1952 American romantic comedy film directed by Mitchell Leisen and starring Ruth Roman, Glenn Ford and Nina Foch.
 It was released by Metro-Goldwyn-Mayer.
-The screenplay concern a young small-town lawyer, who moves his family from Montana to Los Angeles in the hope of passing the bar in California to ensure that his family can have a more prosperous lifestyle.
+The screenplay concerns a young small-town lawyer, who moves his family from Montana to Los Angeles in the hope of passing the bar in California to ensure that his family can have a more prosperous lifestyle.

 Plot

 Maxwell Webster is a Montana attorney whose career isn't going as well as wife Julie feels it should be.
 She gets tipsy at a country club dinner and praises her husband's work in front of colleagues, then urges him to ask boss Edmund Jethrow for a partnership.
 Instead, he loses his job.

 They move to Los Angeles for a fresh start.
 All they can afford is a modest house where a bookie operation seems to be sharing their telephone line.
 The kind-hearted Max has only $12 to his name but lends it to a nightclub singer, Dorianne Grey.
 He shares books with young Joyce Laramie as both study for their California bar exam, which Joyce already has failed twice.

 Misunderstandings develop.
 A gambler named Eddie wrongly believes Max is the bookie who owes him $800.
 Joyce helps get Max a job with a collection agency, but it turns out to use questionable business tactics.
 Julie writes home to Montana, trying to get Max's old job back.
 He is upset by her lack of confidence in him.

 Eddie turns up and threatens Max, who slugs him.
 This leads to mob boss Brick Davis' getting involved and a brawl in Eddie's club, where Dorianne performs.
 Max is arrested and defends himself in court, over Julie's objections.
 He wins the case and then Joyce reveals they've both passed the bar.
 Julie, upset with her own behavior, is delighted to learn that a successful lawyer witnessed Max's work in court and has offered him a job.